wildlarva/mcdecoder/src_docs/spec_mc_desc.rst

 * Sequence: Produce one sequence consisting of the elements of all sequences.
 * Mapping: Produce one mapping consisting of the elements of all mappings.
-* Scalar: Produce one list consisting of scalars.
+* Scalar: Produce one sequence consisting of scalars.
 * Mixture: Prompt an error.

 Expression: :code:`!include <path-included>`